giselew/toctoc_comments/Documentation/Codeconcepts/Themes/DevelopingYourTheme/Index.rst

 Developing your theme
 ^^^^^^^^^^^^^^^^^^^^^

 Use theme “**work** ” for a start.
-It's a copy of theme default.
+See res/css/themes/work/img/themework.txt

-Once you're done, copy your files in the custom theme folders.
+Once you're done, copy your files in a custom theme folder in res/css/themes/